Updated: 9/17/2022 | Alala Review

 Alala was created in 2014 by Denise Lee and is based in NYC.
 Alala offers fashion-forward activewear pieces designed to move with you from morning to night.
-Their pieces have an urban flair and will make you WANT to workout.
+Their pieces have an urban flair and will make you WANT to work out.
 They made their first retail sales to Equinox, a luxury fitness club based in the United States.
 If you’ve ever been to an Equinox club, you’ll see why they love Alala.

-Alala Review: Captain Ankle Tight (in Beach)
+Alala Review: Captain Ankle Tight

 #1 Size: I knew the Alala leggings were white backed so I opted for a size MEDIUM in the Captain Ankle Tights.
 I am a size 6 in lululemon for reference.
 The size medium fit comfortably, but the leggings still stretch to white during wear.